oleon12/Tbrasiliensis_USrange/README.md

-# Climate-driven range expansion in the Brazilian free-tailed bat (Tadarida brasiliensis) in North America.
+# Warming temperatures lead to range expansion of the Brazilian free-tailed bat (Tadarida brasiliensis) in North America.

 This repository contains the data and R scripts used in the study